amiaopensource/qct-parse/README.md

 # `qct-parse.py`

-Easily run a single tag against a supplied value or multiple tags using a configuration file (`qct-parse_config.txt`).
+Run a single tag against a supplied value or multiple tags using a config file (`qct-parse_config.txt`).

 ## Arguments